zhangjiemin000/fritz-models/README.md

 ## Join the community
 [Heartbeat](https://heartbeat.fritz.ai/?utm_source=github&utm_campaign=fritz-models) is a community of developers interested in the intesection of mobile and machine learning.
 [Chat with us in Slack](https://join.slack.com/t/heartbeat-by-fritz/shared_invite/enQtMzY5OTM1MzgyODIzLTZhNTFjYmRiODU0NjZjNjJlOGRjYzI2OTIwY2M4YTBiNjM1ODU1ZmU3Y2Q2MmMzMmI2ZTIzZjQ1ZWI3NzBkZGU) and stay up to date on the latest mobile ML news with our [Newsletter](https://mobileml.us16.list-manage.com/subscribe?u=de53bead690affb8e9a21de8f&id=68acb5c0fd).

+## A note about large files
+Large files like model checkpoints, data, and archives of compiled code are managed via `git lfs`.
+Make sure you have that installed before using.